YosysHQ/riscv-formal/docs/procedure.md

 #### CSR increments

 The `csrc_inc` check tests whether the value in a CSR is always greater than or equal to a previous read/write of the csr.
+By constraining the most significant bit to be 0, this check can verify that the value of a CSR can never decrease except by writing to it.
+This is particularly useful for hardware performance monitors.

 #### CSR up-counter

-The `csrc_upcnt` check is similar to the CSR increments check but with more constraints and better support for hardware performance monitors.
+The `csrc_upcnt` check is similar to the CSR increments check but with more constraints.
 First, no writes of the csr under test are allowed.
 Second, the test value *must* be greater than the previously read value.
+Without fairness guarantees this has limited use, but can verify some hpm functions, especially `mcycle` and `minstret`.

 #### CSR read-constant